 However, in this lecture, I am using the phrase in a more narrow way.
-Dramatic language is simply language used to create drama-like images or mini-dramas in the mind.18When Paul said, "Fight the good fight of the faith"
+Dramatic language is simply language used to create drama-like images or mini-dramas in the mind.
+When Paul said, "Fight the good fight of the faith" (1 Timothy 6:12), he was using dramatic language to create a mental image in those hearing or reading this sentence.
+That mental image would

+&lt;sup>17 Other examples of figures of speech found in Understanding and Applying Scripture include:

+1. Metonymy is an idea used to refer to an associated idea.

+2. Personification isattributing human qualities to inanimate objects.

-- 3. Synecdoche is using a part for a whole or a whole for a part. - 4.
-Apostrophe is when a speaker or writer addresses directly persons or objects that are either absent or imaginary. - 5.
-Interrogation (Rhetorical Question) is asking a question whose answer is obvious and which is not intended to be answered by the hearer or reader. - 6.
-Euphemismis substituting a more pleasant expression for a harsh or blunt statement. - 7.
-Litotes is stressing a certain point by denying the opposite. - 8.
-Pleonasm is the superfluous or unnecessary use of words.
+3. Synecdoche is using a part for a whole or a whole for a part.

+4. Apostrophe is when a speaker or writer addresses directly persons or objects that are either absent or imaginary.

+5. Interrogation (Rhetorical Question) is asking a question whose answer is obvious and which is not intended to be answered by the hearer or reader.

+6. Euphemism is substituting a more pleasant expression for a harsh or blunt statement.

+7. Litotes is stressing a certain point by denying the opposite.

+8. Pleonasm is the superfluous or unnecessary use of words.

-18 One of the lectures I have given the most throughout my teaching career is entitled "The Drama of Redemption."
+&lt;sup>18 One of the lectures I have given the most throughout my teaching career is entitled "The Drama of Redemption."
 In this lecture, I present the whole Bible as a drama with various acts and scenes.
 This drama does create mental images that facilitate understanding the Bible as a whole.
 I am not the only person to do this.
-See Craig G. Bartholomew and Michael W. Goheen, The Drama of Scripture, (Grand Rapids:

-(1Timothy 6:12), he was using dramatic language to create a mental image in those hearing or reading this sentence.
-That mental image would likely be about two people literally fighting with their hands or weapons or it could also be an image of two armies fighting.
+See Craig G. Bartholomew and Michael W. Goheen, The Drama of Scripture, (Grand Rapids: Baker Academic, 2004) p.
+13; www.bakeracademic.com.
+Retrieved 15 August, 2018 likely be about two people literally fighting with their hands or weapons or it could also be an image of two armies fighting.
 That mental image would then generate a spiritual or moral or instructional parallel thought.
 In this passage the parallel thought would be something like: "You must use your greatest energy and commitment in living out your faith; you must overcome every obstacle that would try to trip you up; you must persevere in your Christian faith."
 That parallel point is the real truth being communicated not the fighting imagery.